josecoelhomelo/activobank-to-budgetbakers/README.md

-This app converts your transactions XLSX file from ActivoBank and imports it to BudgetBaker's Wallet using module [wallet-budgetbakers-import](https://github.com/josecoelhomelo/wallet-budgetbakers-import).
+This app converts your transactions' XLSX file from ActivoBank and imports it to BudgetBaker's Wallet using module [wallet-budgetbakers-import](https://github.com/josecoelhomelo/wallet-budgetbakers-import).

 # Usage